Monktype/msc/README.md

 # msc (Monktype's Stream Commands)

 `msc` is a hacky command-line utility designed to perform various Twitch-related channel and moderation functions using the Twitch API.
-Currently, it supports creating polls and sending announcements, with plans for further expansion.
+Currently, it supports creating polls, sending announcements, and more (see below) with plans for further expansion.

 ## Installation